+Home Museum Wanted Specs Previous Next

 The Iseden-made "Itron" Display Tubes in the QT-8D

-The display consists of eight of the eight-segment Itron DG10B tubes made by Japanese manufacturer Iseden, which form numerals using an unsual arrangement of segments that make the numbers look very stylized.
+The display consists of eight of the eight-segment Itron DG10B tubes made by Japanese manufacturer Iseden, which form numerals using an unusual arrangement of segments that make the numbers look very stylized.
 The most unique digit rendition is that of the digit zero, which looks kind of like a squashed, half-height zero.
 A special ninth tube, also made by Iseden (part number SP10), is positioned at the right end of the display panel, contains a "dot" and a minus-sign.
 The dot lights to indicate an overflow condition, and the minus sign lights to indicate a negative number in the display.

 The Main Calculating Circuit Board of the QT-8D

-The bottom board in the stack contains the main brains of the machine, with the Rockwell-made LSI chipset, along with the clock generator chip (in a can-type package), and a single Hitachi HD3103(Quintuple P-Channel MOSFET Transistors) IC providing some support circuitry.
+The bottom board in the stack contains the main brains of the machine, with the Rockwell-made LSI chip set, along with the clock generator chip (in a can-type package), and a single Hitachi HD3103(Quintuple P-Channel MOSFET Transistors) IC providing some support circuitry.

 A Closeup View of one of the LSI's in the QT-8D